bhatnira/KIDS26-Team5/project-management/CHECKLIST.md

 - Confirm the inputs and expected output.
 - Make sure everyone can clone the repository and make a small change.
 - Agree on branch, commit, and review habits.
+- Run `docker compose up -d --build` from `src/docker/` (see [`src/docs/guide/quick-start.md`](../src/docs/guide/quick-start.md)) and confirm everyone can log in locally.
+- Confirm the demo Nextflow pipeline and dataset the team will launch during the demo.
+- Everyone claims one of the small first tasks in [project-plan.md](project-plan.md).

 ### Day 2: Build and learn